tugend/github.tugend.io/pages/_posts/2023-07-15--code-that-fits-in-your-head.md

 ### Other points (paraphrased)

-* Refactor OR change; Avoid doing both in the same commit.
+* Refactor or change, don't do both in the same commit.
-* Do not get used to flaky tests.
 * Log all impure actions, nothing more; A very neat guideline in my opinion. :)
-* Parse, don't validate; Use static factory methods that only return valid models.
+* Parse, don't validate; Use static factory methods that only return valid models for strong encapsulation and protection of invariants.
-* X-driven development; Make sure to have a measurable driver for the code you write, do not add code that does not make a measurable difference (e.g. in your tests, static analysis, ect.).
+* Make sure to have a measurable driver for the code you write, do not add code that does not make a measurable difference (e.g. in your tests, static analysis, ect.).
 * Write your tests outside-in, start at the highest level (acceptance tests) and shift down in gear when the combinatorial complexity drives a need for lower level tests (unit tests).